happydasch/btoandav20/README.md

 The following steps have been tested on Mac OS High Sierra and Ubuntu 16 and 18.

 1. Install backtrader ``pip install backtrader[plotting]`` (https://www.backtrader.com/docu/installation.html)
-2. Download a zip file of the master branch
-3. Extract the zip files
-4. Copy the btoandav20 into your own working directory
+2. Install backtrader-oandav20 ``pip install https://github.com/ftomassetti/backtrader-oandav20``
-5. Install dependencies:
+3. Install dependencies:
     * ``pip install pyyaml``
     * ``pip install v20``
-6. Import ``btoandav20`` into your script: ``import btoandav20`` (this is considering your script is at the root of your folder)
+4. Import ``btoandav20`` into your script: ``import btoandav20`` (this is considering your script is at the root of your folder)
-7. You can then access the different such as :
+5. You can then access the different such as :
     * Store: ``btoandav20.stores.OandaV20Store``
     * Data Feed: ``btoandav20.feeds.OandaV20Data``
     * Broker:  ``btoandav20.brokers.OandaV20Broker``
     * Sizers: ``btoandav20.sizers.OandaV20Cash`` (other sizers are available)

 If you encounter an issue during installation, please check this url first: https://community.backtrader.com/topic/1570/oanda-data-feed/13 and create a new issue if this doesn't solve it.

 ## Get Started
 See the [example](examples/oandav20test) folder for more detailed explanation on how to use it.

 ## License